Weaning is often described as being divided into three stages which explain the journey your baby will follow from first foods to family meals.

 Practice the Division of Responsibility in Feeding

-Your role is to decide on what to eat, where to eat it and when it should be...and that's it!
+Your role is to decide on what to eat, so the menu for the day.
+Also to decide on where to eat it and when it should be, so the weaning schedule…and that’s it!

-Your baby’s role is to decide if, and how much to eat and most importantly when they’re finished.
+Your baby’s role is to decide if, and how much to eat and most importantly when to stop.

-It's really important not to tempt your baby to eat ‘just one more mouthful’ if you are following traditional spoon feeding or even ask your BLW baby to take ‘one more bite.’
+It’s really important not to tempt your baby to eat ‘just one more mouthful’ if you are following traditional spoon feeding or even ask your baby-led weaning baby to take ‘one more bite.’
 Let them learn their appetite cues and trust their bodies to eat what they need.